jku/repository-playground/playground/README.md

 ### Setup signer

-1. Create a PIV signing key on your HW key if you don't have one.
-This uses the Yubikey tool:
+1. Create a PIV signing key on your HW key if you don't have one. [yubico-piv-tool](https://developers.yubico.com/yubico-piv-tool/) can do it (just copy-paste the public key and certificate when requested):
    ```
-   yubico-piv-tool -a generate -a verify-pin -a selfsign -a import-certificate -s 9c -k -A ECCP256 -S '/CN=piv_auth/OU=test/O=example.com/'
+   yubico-piv-tool -a generate -a verify-pin -a selfsign -a import-certificate -s 9c -k -A ECCP256 -S '/CN=piv_auth/OU=example/O=example.com/'
    ```
 1. Install a PKCS#11 module.
 Playground has been tested with the Yubico implementation, Debian users can install it with